helidon-io/helidon/docs/mp/cors/cors.md

 5. The `enabled` setting lets you control whether the system uses that set of CORS configuration.
 Defaults to `true`.
 <!--@mdc :: -->

-the settings for a particular resource.
+The system uses the index `i`, not the position in the config file, to identify the settings for a particular resource.

 Path patterns can be any expression accepted by the [`PathMatcher`][pathmatcher]